marritlarkin/sapling/README.md

   - The `content` of the page is what shows up in between the tiny lines in the middle of the page
   - The `header` field shows in the top right of the page
   - The `image` field holds the main site image.
-(It should be big in resolution but not size.
-The placeholder is 1440 × 2000 pixels and 106kb.)
+(It should be big in resolution but not file size.
+The placeholder is 1440 × 2000 pixels and 106kb.).
+We recommend [TinyPNG](https://tinypng.com/) for image crunching.

 ### Jekyll (Standalone HTML)